ishakumari1709/TicTacToegame/README.md

 GAME PLAY INSTRUCTIONS:

-1.The game begins with a welcome message: "Welcome to Tic Tac Toe Game by Isha".
+1.The game begins with a welcome message.

 2.Players take turns to enter their move in the format row,column (e.g., 1,1 for the top-left cell).